kernjackson/SpacePod/Notes/27 CoreData Model.md

 ## Problem

-We're hitting the API everytime we need some data.
+We're hitting the API every time we need some data.

 ## Steps